 - Access / Portability: A user can request access to a copy of the personal data that we have collected.
 Users who wish to request portability can reach out to us at any time.- COMPLETE

 - Consent options provided by campaign participants visible in the Campaign Dashboard - IN PROGRESS

-- Add a cookie notice to all marketing pages and blogs in order to comply with the E-Privacy Directive.- IN PROGRESS
+- Add a cookie notice to all marketing pages and blogs in order to comply with the E-Privacy Directive.- COMPLETE

 - Finalize and communicate our full compliance (this is what this blog post is about) - COMPLETE

 Note that we are in constant motion in order to improve our existing features, or provide new solutions that will help you to run GDPR compliant campaigns in an easier manner.

 What do Viral Loops Customers need to do?

 There are two things that you might need to do depending on your situation.
 Below are the only impactful changes that we can foresee that might affect you as a result of using Viral Loops:

 We recommend you make sure your policies are up to date and clear to your readers.